Three Bullets for a long Gun Review

 "Just as the news that Clint Eastwood was getting ready to star and direct himself in Play Misty For Me got abroad in the land, a rumor surfaced that he was going to re-tread The Man With No Name in a South African Western.
 A company there called Icarus Films had announced that he was going to star for them in Three Bullets For A Long Gun to be made on location in Pretoria, South Africa.
 In fact a deal was almost signed when the company ran into trouble.
 Their initial feature, another Western called Thou Shalt Not Kill, ran into difficulties with South Africa's touchy censors, and had to be withdrawn as too violent.
 Unfortunately the movie company had planned on using the profits from the first picture to finance their second one.
 Since there were no profits the whole deal went down the drain."

 In a reaction Peter Henkel's son said he had never heard of this before and also thought it was very unlikely that Clint would have considered to appear in a South-African movie in 1970.
 Henkel and Van der Wat would re-unite two years later for a sequel, They Call Me Lucky, that is reputed to be the better movie of the two.
-It will be reviewed on the pages soon.

 How to watch this movie?